Mbarara City Tour

 Kalinzu Forest Reserve

-Kalinzu Forest Reserve is a home to the world’s most sought after primates found near Queen Elizabeth National Park in the Southwestern area of Uganda in the Bushenyi District and can be accessed by just a 1 hours’ drive from Mbarara.
-The reserve encompasses 137 km² whereas the Kitomi-kashoha Forest Reserve extends to Kalinzu consequently there’s an addition of 399km².
-Mammalian inhabitants of this forest such as chimpanzees as the main attraction, black and white colobus, baboons, red-tailed monkeys, bushbucks, waterbucks, elephants among others.
+Kalinzu Forest Reserve is a home to the world’s most sought after primates found near Queen Elizabeth National Park.
+It is located in the Southwestern area of Uganda in the Bushenyi District.
+However, it can be accessed by just a 1 hours’ drive from Mbarara.
+Mammalian inhabitants of this forest include; chimpanzees, black and white colobus, baboons, red-tailed monkeys, bushbucks, waterbucks, elephants among others.

 Where to stay in Mbarara town?